-Are you torn between conducting a webinar or creating an online course for all employees because of a new in-house software you’re hoping to launch?
+Are you torn between conducting a paid webinar or creating an online course for all employees because of a new in-house software you’re hoping to launch?

 Is there even a difference between webinars and online courses?

 Yes, there is.

 We sometimes have a tendency to interchange the two methods thinking both may be referring to the same thing.
 Both are e-learning methods, yes, but they also have distinct differences.

 It’s important to specifically pinpoint the differences between a webinar and an online course in order to determine which works best depending on a particular circumstance.
 Remember that both are intended to serve different purposes and audiences.

 Let’s dive deeper, shall we?